 What Else Should I Know?

 Your child's pathway to learning may be different from what you expected.
 It may sometimes feel like an overwhelming process.
 But remember that you do not need to go through it alone.

 Find support at school and in the community.
 Talk to other parents who have been through it before you.
 Join a support group, either online or in person.

-With careful planning and patience, working together with the school, you can help your child learn and reach his or her full potential.
+With careful planning and patience, working together with the school, you can help your child learn and reach their full potential.